you have Guest user access (not logged in)

 We stopped at Godalming Wharf for half an hour to stretch our legs.

+Started down the river.
+Back through the low bridges but left the screen down until the end of the day.
 Just before Millmead Lock in Guildford we stopped at Guildford Boat House to get a refilled gas bottle.
 Took the opportunity to get some ice-creams as it was yet another scorcher.
 The guide book says "A friendly and helpful company" and they really are.
 When I got back to the boat there was a chap filling up the water tank with Bex and we stayed and chatted for 10 minutes.

 Through Guildford and past an attractive wrought iron statue of a boatman.